 This post may contain affiliate links.
 Please read our disclosure policy.

 Butter Swim Biscuits are tender, buttery, and incredibly easy to make!
-Baked in melted butter for a golden crust and fluffy center, these no-fuss biscuits are ready in just 20 minutes and perfect for any meal.
+Baked in melted butter for a golden crust and fluffy center, this no-fuss recipe is ready in just 20 minutes and perfect for any meal.

 Why You’ll Love This Recipe